 We designate our forward contracts as either cash flow or fair value hedges.
 All derivatives are recognized on the consolidated balance sheets at their fair values based on Level 2 inputs as defined in the fair value hierarchy.
 The accounting for gains and losses resulting from changes in fair value depends on the use of the derivative and whether it is designated and qualifies for hedge accounting.
 For derivative instruments that are designated and qualify as fair value hedges, changes in value of the instruments are recognized in net income in the current period.
 Such hedges are recognized in net income and are offset by the changes in fair value of the underlying assets or liabilities being hedged.
 For derivative instruments that are designated and qualify as cash flow hedges, changes in the value of the effective portion of the derivative instrument are recognized in accumulated other comprehensive loss, a component of stockholders' equity.
 These amounts are then reclassified and recognized in net income when either the forecasted transaction affects earnings or it becomes probable the forecasted transaction will not occur.
+Changes in the fair value of the ineffective portion of derivative instruments are recognized in net income in the fair value of the ineffective portion of derivative instruments are recognized in net income when either the forecasted transaction affects earnings or it becomes probable the forecasted transaction will not occur.
 Changes in the fair value of the ineffective portion of derivative instruments are recognized in net income in the current period, which have not been material to date.
-Changes in the value of derivative instruments not designated as hedges are recognized in other income, net, in our consolidated statements of operations.
+Changes in the value of derivative instruments of operations.
 We did not have any outstanding foreign exchange forward contracts as of November 3, 2019 or November 4, 2018.